Unwanted Sexual Thoughts: You’re Not What You Think

 It’s crucial to understand that having these thoughts doesn’t mean you want to act on them or that they reflect your true desires.

-Why Do We Have Them?
+Why Do I Have Unwanted Sexual Thoughts?

 Our brains are wired to think creatively and explore various scenarios – even uncomfortable ones.
 It’s a survival mechanism that helps us prepare for potential threats.
 Sometimes, this mechanism misfires, leading to unwanted thoughts.